acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: MKT
         title: 'Grass-fed Beef Burger '
       - description: >-
-          December 2020: "The Nutcracker Burger"- Topped with Warm Brie, Bacon Jam Sesame Candied Walnuts & Pineapple Cranberry Glaze.
-Served with shoestring french fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
+          January 2021: “The Jalapeno Popper”  topped with Tempura Fried Poblano Pepper Rings &  Scallion Cheddar-Green Chili Cream Cheese.
+Served with shoestring French fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '